emacsmirror/meep/docs/reference.rst

 - Entering an opening ``(`` bracket marks the region inside: ``( ... )``.
 - Entering a closing ``)`` bracket marks the region inside: ``) ... (``.
-- A "contextual" version of this function has been implemented which marts the nearest region. customizable with the ``meep-match-bounds-of-char-contextual-chars`` variable.
+- A "contextual" version of this function has been implemented which marts the nearest region. customizable with the ``meep-match-bounds-of-char-contextual`` variable.

 ``(meep-region-mark-bounds-of-char-inner CH ARG)``
    Mark in bounds of CH over ARG steps.
    A negative ARG positions the POINT at the end of the region.

-   Note that pressing Return instead of a character performs a contextual mark, finding the closest pair, see: ``meep-match-bounds-of-char-contextual-chars``.
+   Note that pressing Return instead of a character performs a contextual mark, finding the closest pair, see: ``meep-match-bounds-of-char-contextual``.

 ``(meep-region-mark-bounds-of-char-outer CH ARG)``
    Mark in bounds of CH over ARG steps.
    A negative ARG positions the POINT at the end of the region.

-   Note that pressing Return instead of a character performs a contextual mark, finding the closest pair, see: ``meep-match-bounds-of-char-contextual-chars``.
+   Note that pressing Return instead of a character performs a contextual mark, finding the closest pair, see: ``meep-match-bounds-of-char-contextual``.

 ``(meep-region-mark-bounds-of-char-contextual-inner ARG)``
    Mark in bounds of of the nearest character pairs over ARG steps.
    A negative ARG positions the POINT at the end of the region.

-   Character pairs are detected using: ``meep-match-bounds-of-char-contextual-chars``.
+   Character pairs are detected using: ``meep-match-bounds-of-char-contextual``.

 ``(meep-region-mark-bounds-of-char-contextual-outer ARG)``
-   Mark in bounds of of the nearest character pairs over ARG steps.
+   Mark in bounds of of the nearest boundary pairs over ARG steps.
    A negative ARG positions the POINT at the end of the region.

-   Character pairs are detected using: ``meep-match-bounds-of-char-contextual-chars``.
+   Bounds are detected using: ``meep-match-bounds-of-char-contextual``.

 Motion: Bounds
 ^^^^^^^^^^^^^^